Libya, Somalia raids show U.S. reach, problems

 His indictment was filed in New York, making that a possible venue for a civilian, rather than military, trial.
 It was unclear where Liby was on Sunday.
 U.S. naval forces in the Mediterranean, as well as bases in Italy and Germany, would provide ample facilities within a short flight time.

-(Additional reporting by Lesley Wroughton in Bali, Mark Hosenball, Phil Stewart and Tabassum Zakaria in Washington, James Macharia in Nairobi, Patrick Markey in Tunis and Feisal Omar in Mogadishu; Writing by Alastair Macdonald; Editing by Philippa Fletcher, Christopher Wilson and Mohammad Zargham)
+(Additional reporting by Lesley Wroughton in Bali, Mark Hosenball, Phil Stewart, Warren Strobel and David Brunnstrom in Washington, James Macharia in Nairobi, Patrick Markey in Tunis and Feisal Omar in Mogadishu; writing by Alastair Macdonald; editing by Philippa Fletcher)